Home/Blog/Web Development/How to build a simple HTML CSS JavaScript calculator

 Before we start coding, let’s break down the three essential technologies that power our calculator:

 HTML (HyperText Markup Language) is the backbone of every web page, defining its structure and content.
-It uses tags to create elements such as headings, paragraphs, buttons, input fields, and more.
+It uses tags to create headings, paragraphs, buttons, input fields, and more.
 Think of HTML as the framework of a building—it provides the skeleton, but without styling or functionality, it remains plain and unappealing.

 For our calculator, HTML will define the layout, including:

-• The display screen where results appear.
+• The display screen where results appear

-• Number and operator buttons.
+• Number and operator buttons

-• A clear/reset button for deleting inputs.
+• A clear/reset button for deleting inputs

 Each of these elements will be represented using HTML tags, forming the basic structure of our application.